 Stratford’s Walker Homes, LLC believes that “the customer always comes first.”

 Founded by Donny and Don Walker, the two combine their extensive construction and customer service experience to build custom modular homes under the Walker Homes moniker.

-All abodes feature laminated roof shingles, a vinyl house wrap, premium-grade vinyl shutters and siding, and vinyl double-paned, single-hung insulated windows.
+All homes feature laminated roof shingles, a vinyl house wrap, premium-grade vinyl shutters and siding, and vinyl double-paned, single-hung insulated windows.

 Yet, there’re more features.
-For example, your Walker home will include fiberglass-blown R-30 insulation in the attic, outside wall fiberglass batts with an R-13 rating, and outside wall fiberglass batts rated R-19.
+For example, your Walker home will include fiberglass-blown R-30 insulation in the attic, and outside wall fiberglass batts rated R-19.

 The closets come pre-lit, the bedrooms and living room floors are carpeted, and the bath fixtures are fiberglass.
 Vinyl covers the utility rooms, dining room, kitchen, and bathrooms.

 For additional fees, you can add oil-rubbed bronze or nickel finish hardware, knotty pine wood doors, a metal roof, Low-E windows, Smart Siding, patio sliding doors, or raised panel wood cabinet doors.

 Oklahoma has a rich selection of modular home builders specializing in all sorts of styles, so you should be able to find a company that caters to your needs.